Grocer Giant settles US claim of discrimination in hiring - WTOP News

 Federal law allows workers to choose which documentation to present to demonstrate their identity and permission to work.
 Employers are prohibited from asking for specific documents because of a worker’s citizenship, immigration status or national origin.

-Giant operates more than 150 stores in Delaware, Washington, Maryland and Virginia.
+Giant operates more than 190 stores in Pennsylvania, Maryland, Virginia and West Virginia.
 The Associated Press emailed a message to the company seeking comment on Monday.

 Under the settlement, Giant will pay an $11,000 civil penalty, train staff in anti-discrimination policies and be subject to departmental monitoring for a three-year period.
 Giant has also provided the worker who complained with $18,000 in back pay.